Education in partnership with

 Number of available places

-For 2020 two fellowships will be available in the first half of the year.
+For 2024 three fellowships will be available in the first half of the year.
 One will be for European radiologists only while the other will be exclusively for applicants from Latin America (Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay and Venezuela).

 - This programme applies to board-certified radiologists with three to six years of professional experience in radiology and at least a one-year involvement in breast imaging.